Eligibility

 Things You Need to Know

-• If you are under an Empowerment Scholarship Account (ESA) contract, you will be required to pay tuition for your courses as Pima JTED is a public school district.
+- If you are under an Empowerment Scholarship Account (ESA) contract, or received funding from a Private School Tuition Tax Credit Program you will be required to pay tuition for your courses as Pima JTED is a public school district.

 Earn state licenses